zkjkceo/ZkjkMod/README.md

   - Weather Forecast /forecast
 * Config:
   - Log Rotation settings
-  - Thunder toggle (basically just kills lightning bolts and stops them from being rendered)
+  - Thunder toggle (basically just kills lightning bolts and stops them from being rendered. update: i noticed recently fire can still apear, i will work on it sometime.)
   - Far Entities settings (so you can see entities from bigger distance)
 * Biomes and Worldgen:
   - Flower Forests (more birch and new flowers generate)